-- 71. Admit that Revised Statutes Section 205 provided that "official notice" of a State's ratification of an amendment must be received at the State Department. - 72.
-Admit that on or about July 31, 1909, Senate Joint Resolution 40 proposing the ratification of the 16th Amendment was deposited with the Department of State and the same was published at 36 Stat.
+- Revised Statutes Section 205 provided that "official notice" of a State's ratification of an amendment must be received at the State Department.
+(See R.S.
+Section 205) - 19.
+On or about July 31, 1909, Senate Joint Resolution 40 proposing the ratification of the 16th Amendment was deposited with the Department of State and the same was published at 36 Stat.
 184, and that this resolution read as follows: